rdkcentral/Thunder/Source/WPEFramework/doc/ControllerPlugin.md

 <a name="property.discoveryresults"></a>
 ## *discoveryresults [<sup>property</sup>](#head.Properties)*

-Provides access to the provides SSDP network discovery results.
+Provides access to the SSDP network discovery results.

 > This property is **read-only**.